 If you are a fan of easy and watchable sitcoms or have a soft spot for games such as World of Warcraft and The Elder Scrolls then, what are you waiting for?
 Start watching Mythic Quest today!

-However, once tragedy strikes the community Cora soon finds herself at the centre of suspicion and accusations.
-Featuring the acting chops of Marvel movie star Tom Hiddleston this period drama is a straight-fire binge fest that you won’t be able to put down.
-Packed with brilliant acting and writing alike – you won’t regret watching this intriguing mystery.
+However, once tragedy strikes the community Cora soon finds herself at the center of suspicion and accusations.
+Featuring the acting chops of Tom Hiddleston, this period drama is a straight-fire binge fest that you won’t be able to put down.
+Packed with brilliant acting and writing alike, you won’t regret watching this intriguing mystery.

 Set in the early ‘80s, Physical is a series that touches on issues regarding female empowerment, and body image through the course of its digestible episodes – all with a 30-minute runtime.
 Rose Byrne stars as Sheila Rubin, an unhappy housewife, struggling with her self-image and restrictive marriage.